riley-martine/inappropriate-notifications/README.rst

-Caveats (To fix / to do)
+Caveats (To fix / to-do)
 ------------------------

--  Only tested on Ubuntu and Windows 10 (MacOS and Windows 7 on roadmap)
+-  Only tested on Debian+Gnome and (at some point) Windows 10 (MacOS and Windows 7 on roadmap)
 -  Relies on libnotify on Linux
--  Icons are for Mac apps and need to be replaced with the ones you use
+-  Icons are for Mac apps when on windows
 -  No fields on notifications (reply, dismiss) where applicable
 -  Does not pull names/images from people you know when applicable
 -  Only suited to work env -- students don't need messages about getting